alvarcarto/alvarcarto-map-server/README.md

 4. Copy the instructions to an editor.
 Replace all `/mnt/volume-fra1-01` references with `/mnt/volume1`.
 5. Follow the instructions until you have /mnt/volume1 available in the Droplet.

+After following the software install steps, remember to scale down the droplet for runtime.

 ## Fonts